YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 .. note::

-   As using -IGNORECHSET bypasses YottaDB checks, use it only if you are sure that the extract file can be loaded correctly.
+   As using IGNORECHSET bypasses YottaDB checks, use it only if you are sure that the extract file can be loaded correctly.

--IGNORECHSET was added to YottaDB effective release `r1.30 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.30>`_.
+IGNORECHSET was added to YottaDB effective release `r1.30 <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.30>`_.

 ~~~~~~~~~
 -ONERROR